piougy/CzechIdMng/MIGRATION.md

 </configuration>
 ```

-> Note for developer: every custom module has ``logback-test.xml`` and this file has to be removed.
-Test cannot run without this change.
+> Note for developer: every custom module has ``logback-test.xml`` and this file has to be changed.
+Test cannot run without this change, you would get the following exception: ``java.lang.NoSuchMethodError: ch.qos.logback.core.rolling.SizeAndTimeBasedFNATP...``

 #### Test profile properties

-Configuration file in test package ``application.properties`` has to be **created/updated** (mainly jpa properties changed), use content (copy / paste):
+Configuration file in test package ``application.properties`` has to be **created/updated** (mainly jpa properties changed), use content (copy / paste) below.

+Note that a typical module already has a configuration file ``application-test.properties``.
+This file should be kept in the module unchanged, because it typically disables asynchronous events and many integration tests depend on this.

 ```
 ######